 FY 2022 Per Diem Rates for Massachusetts

 Cities not appearing below may be located within a county for which rates are listed.
-To determine what county a city is located in, visit the National Association of Counties (NACO) website (a non-federal website) .
+To determine the county a destination is located in, visit the Census Geocoder.

 Use this table to find the following information for federal employee travel: